ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 #### Seaborn-Specific Plots

-The other great advantage of Seaborn is that Seaborn has some built-in plots that matplotlib does not.
+The other great advantage of seaborn is that seaborn has some built-in plots that matplotlib does not.
 Most of these can be done by hacking away at matplotlib, but they're not built in and require much more code.
 These include [facet plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.FacetGrid.html) and [regression plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.regplot.html).

 What I love about seaborn is that making plots generally match your intuition for what the syntax would be.
 For example, to make a barchart with confidence intervals, you run `sns.barplot(x = "day", y = "total_bill", data = tips)`.
 Meanwhile, in matplotlib you actually have to create a new dataset with your means (and standard deviations if you want confidence intervals).
 Matplotlib also won't accept categorical variables as the variable for the x-axis, so you have to first make the bar chart with numbers as the x-axis, then change the tick-marks on the x-axis back to your original categories.